Carolingian Renaissance: Scholarly efforts

 A lack of Latin literacy in eighth-century western Europe caused problems for the Carolingian rulers by severely limiting the number of people capable of serving as court scribes in societies where Latin was valued.
 Of even greater concern to some rulers was the fact that not all parish priests possessed the skill to read the Vulgate Bible.
+While lack of literacy was not unexpected among lay people, it was surprising to find poor reading and writing skills among the clergy.
+However, this is what Charlemagne discovered, largely through letters written to him and his court from monasteries.
+This lack of education among religious authorities, and thus wisdom to understand the Bible was alarming to Charlemagne, who sought to convert his subjects to Christianity.
+The agents of conversion were supposed to be the clergy.
+However, Charlemagne feared their ability to instruct lay people on Christianity, and therefore lead them to salvation, was impaired by their own poor education.
+To rectify this, and therefore accomplish the task of Christianizing his empire, Charlemagne ordered new educational mandates, specifically aimed at instructing clergy and future clergy.
+Charlemagne made this first pronouncement on education in a letter, the De litteris colendis, and sent it to the abbot of Fulda, Baugulf, with the added instruction that it be copied and sent to other major monasteries throughout his realm.
 An additional problem was that the vulgar Latin of the later Western Roman Empire had begun to diverge into the regional dialects, the precursors to today's Romance languages, that were becoming mutually unintelligible and preventing scholars from one part of Europe being able to communicate with persons from another part of Europe.

-Alcuin (pictured centre), was one of the leading scholars of the Carolingian Renaissance.
+Alcuin (pictured centre) was one of the leading scholars of the Carolingian Renaissance.